Skip to content

 Cocaine is the second-most trafficked illegal substance in the world.
 The most recent statistics show that 756 metric tons of cocaine have been seized abroad, with North America and South America stopping the bulk of the drug trade.

 Injecting or inhaling cocaine can produce both a rush and a high.
-Binging is the practice of frequently consuming cocaine over a short period of time to maintain a high.
+Binging is the practice of frequently consuming cocaine over a short period to maintain a high.
 When cocaine is used repeatedly, developing a larger tolerance and even addiction is easy.

-According to the National Survey on Drug Use and Health, 966,000 Americans aged 12 and older were estimated to have cocaine use disorder, often known as cocaine addiction, in 2017.
+Pursuant to the National Survey on Drug Use and Health, 966,000 Americans aged 12 and older were estimated to have cocaine use disorder, often known as cocaine addiction, in 2017.

 How long does cocaine stay in your system when injecting vs. snorting?